Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

+Finally, we discuss why the RC appears to require fewer training signals than an experimentally constructed MF to attain high-fidelity classification.
+In Fig.~\ref{fig:phasedyn} we show the response to a \textit{single} input trajectory for each class of input signal in black.
+Even though these are unlabeled, it is clear what their ground truth initial quantum state was; an effective RC is able to integrate out the noise in the readout signals, enabling efficient separation of the input signals into the corresponding color-coded phase space distributions.
+These trajectories are information dense; each time point functions as a new point of training data.
+Hyperplanes drawn to separate these trajectories are found to be differ only slightly from those shown on the plot, constructed using $Q=40$ trajectories, thus indicating that training from a small set of measurement signals can yield comparable performance to training using a larger training set.

 This is in stark contrast to the MF approach, which uses the noisy training data to construct a time dependent kernel, as opposed to static hyperplanes.
 The MF needs to be able to separate signals at each point in time, and so a large number of training sets are needed to produce an estimate of the mean input at each time which is not dominated by noise.
-It is reasonable to ask why these linear filters, which perform only a linear operation on the input signal, are able to perform the classification task with high fidelity, but a linear RC is not.
-The nonlinearity in the filter-based approach to readout occurs in the classification step, where the continuous filtered signal $y^{(q)}(t)$ is mapped to a discrete class label $z$.
-As noted earlier, this is done by comparing which expected signal $y^{(q)}(t)$ is closest to.
-This is in contrast to the RC approach, where the nonlinearity occurs in the dynamical signal processing and the output classification step $\bm{y}={\bf W}_o \bm{x}^{\bm{\phi}}$ is linear.
-This same nonlinear classification approach would work on the linear RC as well: for the linear reservoir of Fig.~\ref{fig:phasedyn}, imagine using a subset of the trajectories as a training set, and then assigning each subsequent trajectory a class according to the class whose mean training set position $(\bar{x}^{\phi_1}_1, \bar{x}^{\phi_2}_2)$ it is closest to.
-Visually it is apparent that this would result in fidelity comparable to that of a linear filter, since we are no longer restricted to having a linear classification step.
+It is then reasonable to ask why these linear filters, which perform only a linear operation on the input signal, are able to perform the classification task with high fidelity, but a linear RC is not.
+The answer lies in the classification step: the continuous filtered signal $y^{(q)}(t)$ is mapped to a discrete class label $z$ by comparing which expected signal $y^{(q)}(t)$ is closest to, via a `distance' calculation that introduces the necessary nonlinearity.
+The RC approach is very different: the nonlinearity occurs in the dynamical signal processing, and the output classification step $\bm{y}=\bm{W}_o \bm{x}^{\bm{\phi}}$ is linear.
+The use of a nonlinear classification step would then supply the required nonlinearity and enable the linear RC to perform comparably to a nonlinear RC.